mrdrbob/aoc-2021/README.md

 Finally, the explode and split methods need to return whether or not any changes were made.
 Then we can iterate until both methods return false.

+## Day 18 - Part 2

+Part two is applying the stuff you've built to the set of possible combinations.
+I did this with nested loops.
+There are a couple keys to this part:

+1. As the instructions state, adding is not commutative, so A + B ≠ B + A. So we have to try all permutations.
+I did this by not limiting my inner loop to only the items "past" the one the outer loop is referencing.
+2. You can't add a number to itself.
+In my nested loops, I just verify that the outer and inner loop aren't pointing at the same index.
+3. If you're using mutable trees and don't create clones, the reductions will effect later results.
+I create clone copies of each tree prior to reducing.